KaiDaCanadian/ROicons/README.md

 > Accepts an Instance or string with the specified ClassName as its one argument.
 Returns: string
 ## GetClass ( string AssetId )
-> Returns the ClassName of a specified assetId (must be one of the images).
+> Returns the ClassName of a specified AssetId (must be one of the images).
 Elsewise, returns "Unknown".
 Returns: string

 ***